5 Tips For Field Service Professionals To Get Paid On Time

 While it is essential to know who to contact for your payments, it is also imperative to learn how to reach out to them.

 Here, it is best to keep your invoice as concise as possible.
-Keep things clear in terms of billable hours and rendered services.
+To avoid disputes, ensure your mobile app supports digital signatures and photo attachments.
+Attaching “before and after” photos directly to the digital invoice provides undeniable proof of service, leading to faster approvals and fewer “gatekeeper” delays.
 But make sure that you do not overcomplicate by adding in any unnecessary details.
 This applies equally to any type of payment request, whether you are using traditional merchant services or mobile merchant payment solutions.

 It’s because the more details you give to your clients, the more time they will take to understand them.
 The simpler your invoice is, the faster it will get processed.